lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/language-specification/Multiports and Banks.md

 }
 ```

-In this program, the Parent reactor contains a bank of Child reactor instances
+In this program, the `Parent` reactor contains a bank of `Child` reactor instances
 with a width of 2.
-In the main reactor, a bank of Parent reactors is
+In the main reactor, a bank of `Parent` reactors is
-instantiated with a width of 2, therefore creating 4 child instances in total.
+instantiated with a width of 2, therefore, creating 4 `Child` instances in the program in total.
 The output of this program will be:

 ```bash